Lineage (company): Acquisitions and expansion

-In April 2018, Lineage began building its first fully automated North American facility in Sunnyvale, Texas and, in May, announced expansion to its Henderson, Colorado facility.
+The company then expanded into the temperature-controlled logistics markets in Australia, New Zealand, and Sri Lanka, in November 2019, with the acquisition of Emergent Cold, then into Canada, in July 2020, acquiring Ontario Refrigerated Services Inc.

 During 2018, the company acquired 24 companies, including The Yearsley Group, the UK's largest Cold Storage and Haulage supplier, maintaining its second-largest status.
 The company also sold minority stakes worth $700 million.
 Company real estate holdings were estimated at $4 billion in value.